toludwig/golden-lemurs/docs/approach.md

 This is one of the first things you would check as a human after you have seen the repo name.
 We will use a classifier to extract not only keywords, but rather the real semantics using **topic modeling**.
+The same holds for the commit messages.
+We will see, how informative they are.

 The idea behind the analysis of commit times was, that there are probably certain time profiles (say within a week), that repeat over the